Guikingone/SymfonyServicesStructure/chapter_I.md

 In fact, the request is a simple class in Symfony, like ...
 Well, like a class that you build, so, as you know the controller "manage" the request ...
 Wrong !

-The controller ISN`T the manager of the request, the kernel is, in fact, the HTTPKernel manager the request, response, exceptions, controller and so on by dispatching "events" (we come on this later), this way, the router grab the request and analyse what's inside, this way, he call the ArgumentResolver to analyse the arguments passed through, after this, the ControllerResolver is called and find the controller linked to this request
+The controller ISN`T the manager of the request, the kernel is.
+In fact, the HTTPKernel manage the request, response, exceptions, controller and so on by dispatching "events" (we come on this later), this way, the router grab the request and analyse what's inside, this way, he call the ArgumentResolver to analyse the arguments passed through, after this, the ControllerResolver is called and find the controller linked to this request